Photo by Joe Nickell author of Sideshow!

-Although not in the same league as the legendary carnie talker and showman Bobby Reynolds, Mike Daisey definitely has some savvy as a marketer and self-promoter.
+Although not in the same league as the carnie hype of Lee Kolozsy, Mike Daisey definitely has some savvy as a marketer and self-promoter.

 First with the help of his agent American Repertory Theatre, he was able to sell tickets to 100 high school students and their chaperones on a bus tour from California.
 The chaperones were leery of the appropriateness of the material, so this was no mean feat in itself.
 But it was in documenting the walkout of this same group from the theatre, then spinning it into an incident of censorship and religious fanaticism that Mike displayed his real skills as hype-master.

 With 80% of Americans choosing Christian as their “self-described religious identification”, most busloads of tourists in this country are Christians.
 How Mike Daisey was able to turn this particular bus of public high school students into a Nazi-like emblem of the Christian Right rivals anything Bobby Reynolds achieved with his Giant Rat grind show.
 As Gideon Lester, the artistic director of the American Repertory Theatre boasts about the PR blitz: